tony-oliver/mdview/README.md

 For the HTML-viewing widget within the `GTK 4` framework, it uses the WebKit-GTK bindings.

-For the markdown-to-HTML parser it uses the `cmark` package; this only parses Common Markdown, which does not implement some of the extensions provided by other "standards" (*e.g.* GitHub Markdown).
-For this reason, use of `sundown` has supplanted `cmark` as the default converter, although the latter can still be used if the option `-c` is supplied when launching the program.
+For the markdown-to-HTML parser, I originally used the `cmark` package; however, this only parses Common Markdown, which does not implement some of the extensions provided by other "standards" (*e.g.* GitHub Markdown).
+For this reason, I switched to using `sundown` as the default converter, although `cmark` can still be used if the option `-c` is supplied when launching the program.
 The source code of `sundown` is downloaded in full when first building this project (and after `make clean`).
+For some reason (I forget what, now) I then switched to using the `md4c` converter (running in Github Markdown mode) by default; `sundown` can still be selected by supplying the `-s` option when launching the program.

 For tidying-up the generated HTML, `libtidy` gets the job.

 Installation of the shared-library packages,above, is as simple as

 ```
-$ sudo dnf install -y gtkmm4.0-devel webkitgtk6.0-devel cmark-devel libtidy-devel
+$ sudo dnf install -y gtkmm4.0-devel webkitgtk6.0-devel cmark-devel libtidy-devel md4c-devel
 ```

 (For other flavours of Linux, the appropriate package management tool should be used